The Halls of Ivy: Television series (1954–1955)

 For the television series the Colmans and Butterfield repeated their radio roles with Mary Wickes as Alice, the Halls' housekeeper, and Ray Collins, later of Perry Mason, as Professor Merriweather.
 The TV version premiered on October 19, 1954, and ran for 38 half-hour black-and-white episodes.
-Its last airing was October 13, 1955.
+Its last airing was September 29, 1955.

 Many television episodes are missing so that some credits and episode titles are unknown.
 It is known, however, that Ronald Colman personally supervised production of the TV series, with William Frye as producer, under executive producer Leon Fromkess.
 John Lupton, later of the western series Broken Arrow, and Jerry Paris, later of The Dick Van Dyke Show, appeared in some episodes as students.
 The creator of the television version was Don Quinn and virtually all of the scripts were adapted from those originally heard on radio.
 Arthur Q. Bryan played Professor Warren, head of the college's history department, a role he also had on the radio program.

 The Halls of Ivy aired at 8:30 p.m.
-ET on Tuesdays, after The Red Skelton Show, for alternate sponsors International Harvester and Nabisco.
+ET on Tuesdays over CBS, after The Red Skelton Show, for alternate sponsors International Harvester and Nabisco.